Articles

 You live in a better world today

 This has been a very tragic week in Germany.
 In less than five days, four attacks happened in the southern provinces of Bayern and Baden-Württemberg (the motivation of some of them being disputed, but being mostly assigned to the refugee crisis and open-borders policy of Merkel).
 After the attacks followed the classical harangue from certain civil and political sectors drawing attention on the rapidly deteriorating social peace in Germany and Europe.
+Warnings on Europe´s islamization are now in the mouth of most of the European citizens.
+If you put the news of any media, it smells like fear.
+Even Trump wants to prevent Germans and French of traveling to the US!

 The theoretical animal